rlid/lumi/README.md

 - Info / Cyan: purely FYI, no action required and any suggested/possible action is optional

 # To-Do
+## Implement social media mode
+- Hide the post on the site and make the root node inaccessible, so the answerer is forced to share the reward
 ## add transaction model to show account activities, e.g. income due to answers, referrals etc with timestamp
 ## Make template for "Get Started"
 - I am looking for someone with a specific experience, e.g.